cideM/fbrs/content/fp.md

 And so one day I decided that it was time for a rewrite!
 The official reason is that I considered it too risky to depend on Firebase for everything.
 Also the local developer experience was a bit lacking at that time.
-The honest answer is that, for quite a long time, I had been looking for a project that is small but not too small, has some semblance of a deadline, and actual users.
-Something that's close to what I do for a living as a web developer.
-Except that I would throw the full force of functional programming (FP) at that project.
+The honest answer is that, for quite a long time, I had been looking for a real-world project to which I could apply all the fancy functional programming (FP) technologies I picked up over the years.
+I was holding an FP-shaped hammer and I was just looking for a suitable nail.
+This project seemed perfect, since it's small, has actual users and even a deadline, but since it's a project for a family member there's no money on the line and I could do whatever I wanted in terms of tech.
 And so the idea was born to rewrite the entire website with Haskell, Nix and PureScript.
-Essentially I had an FP-shaped hammer and was looking for a nail.

-The project is something I did for a family member, so no money was involved.
-And I had a lot of freedom when it came to what features would get built.
-But since I'm unlikely to work professionally with functional programming technologies in the short and medium term future, it was as close to a real world project as it would get.

 In this post I want to share my experiences building this simple backend in Haskell, Nix and PureScript.
 You don't need to know any of these technologies to follow the blog post.
 You might not understand every little detail, but I hope that the overall message is still valuable.
-I'll also start the post with a short summary, so you don't have to read the entire article if you just want the main conclusions.
+I'll start the post with a short summary, so you don't have to read the entire article if you just want the main conclusions.

 ## Summary